Filpill/blog-web/content/projects/hugo.md

 ```[zsh]
 hugo server -D
 ```
-- Adding the -D argument at the end also compiles the documents with the draft label.
+- Adding the -D argument at the end also compiles the documents with the draft status set to true.
-- Failing to add the -D at the end of the command will not render documents in draft state.
+- Omitting the -D at the end of the command will not render documents in draft state.
 - The local website host is at this address: [http://localhost:1313/](http://localhost:1313/)

 ### Adding a Submodule